mathLab/PINA/docs/source/_rst/tutorial1/tutorial.rst

 Build PINN object
 -----------------

-The basics requirements for building a PINN model are a problem and a model.
+In PINA we have already developed different solvers, one of them is ``PINN``.
+The basics requirements for building a ``PINN`` model are a problem and a model.
 We have already covered the problem definition.
 For the model one can use the default models provided in PINA or use a custom model.
 We will not go into the details of model definition, Tutorial2 and Tutorial3 treat the topic in detail.

 .. code:: ipython3

     from pina.model import FeedForward
-    from pina import PINN
+    from pina.solvers import PINN

     # initialize the problem
     problem = SimpleODE()